If you’re considering Australia as a destination to continue your studies, here are some things to consider.

 Setting up an Australian bank account

 Sorting out your banking in Australia could be easier than you’d think.
-Once you arrive in Australia, you can open up an everyday bank account online with Westpac and transfer money straight away into your new account.
+Once you arrive in Australia, you can open an everyday bank account online with Westpac.

 Find out more about opening an account with Westpac